-- g.
+- q.
 Hobart - h.
 Learmonth

-Note: Learmonth is a determined first point of entry for biosecurity for overseas aircraft, but goods are not permitted to be unloaded - requires prior DAWE - Biosecurity approval.
+Note: Learmonth is a determined first point of entry for biosecurity for overseas aircraft, but goods are not permitted to be unloaded - requires prior DAFF - Biosecurity approval.

-i.
 Lord Howe Island

-Note: Lord Howe Island is not determined as a biosecurity first point of entry for overseas aircraft - requires prior DAWE - Biosecurity approval to land.
+Note: Lord Howe Island is not determined as a biosecurity first point of entry for overseas aircraft - requires prior DAFF - Biosecurity approval to land.

-- j.
+- i.
 Port Hedland

 - k.
 Sunshine Coast

-- I. Townsville
+- Townsville

 - m.
 Williamtown/Newcastle

-2.2.3 The airline or its agent/representatives may be responsible for covering additional expenses relating to the positioning of resources from another border agency base to a Restricted Use International Airport.
+- 2.2.3 The airline or its agent/representatives may be responsible for covering additional expenses relating to the positioning of resources from another border agency base to a Restricted Use International Airport.